redis/redis-doc/topics/modules-intro.md

 The second function called, `RedisModule_CreateCommand`, is used in order to register commands into the Redis core.
 The following is the prototype:

-    int RedisModule_CreateCommand(RedisModuleCtx *ctx, const char *cmdname,
+    int RedisModule_CreateCommand(RedisModuleCtx *ctx, const char *name,
-                                  RedisModuleCmdFunc cmdfunc);
+                                  RedisModuleCmdFunc cmdfunc, const char *strflags,
+                                  int firstkey, int lastkey, int keystep);

 As you can see, most Redis modules API calls all take as first argument the `context` of the module, so that they have a reference to the module calling it, to the command and client executing a given command, and so forth.

-To create a new command, the above function needs the context, the command name, and the function pointer of the function implementing the command, which must have the following prototype:
+To create a new command, the above function needs the context, the command's name, a pointer to the function implementing the command, the command's flags and the positions of key names in the command's arguments.

+The function that implements the command must have the following prototype:

     int mycommand(RedisModuleCtx *ctx, RedisModuleString **argv, int argc);